This page contains cooking and cleaning instructions and Frequently Asked Questions for Little Griddle Products.

-HOW TO REMOVE BURNED-ON COOKING OIL:
+HOW TO REMOVE BURNED-ON COOKING OIL FROM CERAMIC SURFACES:

 - Clean your cookware by applying fresh oil to the surface and then just warming the griddle or skillet to around 250F Fahrenheit (medium low heat).
 Allow it to stay at that temp for about 30 minutes.
 STAY CLOSE during this part, since you are heating oil for a long period of time.
 NEVER leave your cookware unattended while heating.

 - Allow the cookware to cool and apply liquid detergent to the surface.
 Swirl this detergent around the oil residue (form a mixture to emulsify it), and then wipe clean with paper towels.

 - Once clean, reduce the cooking temperatures in the future or use an oil with a higher smoke point.

 How do I cook on my Stainless Steel Griddle from Little Griddle?